 Pancakes with berries and white chocolate

-This seriously easy and traditional pancake recipe is even fit for a dinner party dessert thanks to the toppings.
+This seriously easy and traditional pancake recipe with frozen berries and melted white chocolate is even fit for a dinner party dessert.

 Put the flour and salt in a large bowl.
 Make a well in the centre, pour in the milk and crack in the egg.
 Using a whisk, gradually incorporate the flour into the wet ingredients until you have a smooth batter.
 Add the vegetable oil and mix thoroughly.